dbwetzel/COMP125-Visual-Information-Processing/projects/project_3.5.md

         }

     } // end of for() loop
 ```
 > Run your game and let a few presents go by.
 You should see the score going down.
 When you catch one it goes back up again!

-For now, the game ends when the timer goes off.
+The game ends when the timer goes off.
 You may want to change that behavior later, but let's leave it for now.
 However, it would be nice to know what your score was when the game ended.
 We should also reset it when you start the game again.

 5. First, let's show the final score on the `gameOver` screen.
-    * In the `gameOver()` function, add a line at the end that displays your score:
+In the `gameOver()` function, add a line at the end that displays your score:
     ```javascript
         text("Your final score: " + score, width/2, height * 2/3);
     ```
     > ... and run your project again.
 You should see your final score displayed on the Game Over screen.
 However, if you start the game again, your score will pick up where you left off.
 If you want it to start again a 0, we have to re-initialize it to 0 (zero).

 6. Scroll down to where you find the `mousePressed()` function.
 There is a conditional statement that checks to see if `gameState` is `"splash"` when the mouse is clicked.
 We're already using that to start the game and its timers.
 It should look like this:
     ```javascript